yufanLIU/find/README.md

 # Find-Who-to-Look-at
-See 'our_database' for the database.
+See 'our_database' for the database and eye tracking data.